yana-sidnich/flight-simulator/README.md

 For further information, the app files includes the following folders -

-- **Controls**

-Contains the controllers - which means, part of the views which manages the interactions with the user.
-Creating the MVVM design pattern.

-- **Views**

-Contains the rest of the views.

 - **DLL \ Plugins**
   - *LinearRegression.dll* - for linear based correlations between features - creates a line that represent the correlation between the 2 features. if a point a further away from the line, it means the correlation is smaller than usual. shows the last 30 values of both features.